borg286/sevtech/README.md

 * Black Quartz can be found from y = 2 to y = 100, Aquamarine can be found from y = 150 to y = 246

 * Before digging to a set Y area dig up till you see a cave.
 On the top of the caves you have a good chance of finding a few patches of ores.
 Aquamarine comes in veins of 12.
+Use a Night Vision totem to more easily see the patches on the ceiling.

+* Craft 1 dirt with 1 stick to make 64 Responsive Scaffolding.
+Right click in air to place a block directly in front of you.
+If you shift right click scaffolding on a block, it'll place it on the other side of the block (up to a certain distance) and you can climb it like ladders.
+Really great for getting up to the aquamarine.
+Just be careful, if any piece of scaffolding is broken, all connected pieces will break too

 * You can get throwable torches by crafting 8 regular torches with glue.
 This is great for handling dungeons and areas with spawners.